DUNE-DAQ/daq-buildtools/docs/README.md

 `daq-buildtools` is the toolset to simplify the development of DUNE DAQ packages.
 It provides environment and building utilities for the DAQ Suite.

+If you've read these instructions before, release notes for specific versions of daq-buildtools can be found at the bottom of this document.

 ## System requirements

 To get set up, you'll need access to the cvmfs areas `/cvmfs/dunedaq.opensciencegrid.org` and `/cvmfs/dunedaq-development.opensciencegrid.org`.
 This is the case, e.g., on the np04 cluster at CERN.